Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 }
 ```

-## Including Call Specific Information in a Chat
+## Including Call-Specific Information in a Chat

 How do we pass user or application-specific information to an AI agent?
 And what about private information for custom tools?
-We'll explore the latter in more depth later, but here’s a brief overview.
+Later sections explore these in more depth, but here's a brief overview.

 The `ChatRequest` class provides two mechanisms: